airslice/czml-writer-wiki/CZML/ColorBlendModeValue.md

 # ColorBlendMode (value)

-Defines different modes for blending between a target color and an entity's source color.
+The mode of blending between a target color and an entity's source color.

 **Type**: string